 Date and venue: Saturday 11 October, 2pm – 3.30pm @ The Exchange, 3 Centenary Square, Birmingham, B1 2DR and online

-This event is part of the Birmingham Literature Festival 2025.
-Booking link coming soon.
+This event was part of the Birmingham Literature Festival 2025.

 What does feminist literary translation look like in practice?
 Six literary translators were tasked with selecting a short literary text that would benefit from a feminist translation.
-The resulting anthology, published by the Emma Press, will be offered for free to everyone who attends – including an ebook for everyone who attends online.
+The resulting anthology, published by the Emma Press, was offered free to everyone who attended– including an ebook for everyone who attended online.

-Translators Marilyn Booth, Ruth Donnelly, Seán McDonagh, Elete Nelson-Fearon, Georgia Wall and Anam Zafar will read from their translations and reflect on what makes their translations ‘feminist’.
-The event will be chaired by Rosalind Harvey.
+Translators Marilyn Booth, Ruth Donnelly, Seán McDonagh, Elete Nelson-Fearon, Georgia Wall and Anam Zafar read from their translations and discussed what makes their translations ‘feminist’.
+The event was chaired by Rosalind Harvey.

-This event is organised in collaboration with Writing West Midlands and the Emma Press and is funded by an AHRC IAA grant.
+This event was organised in collaboration with Writing West Midlands and the Emma Press and was funded by an AHRC IAA grant.